 Permissions for Unavailabilities§

-It is possible to indicate that a resource or location is unavailable during certain periods via the event calendar, the Teamplanner or the resource inspector.
-Unavailabilities do not have separate permissions in Yesplan; they follow the permissions of that resource.
-If a user can book a certain resource, then this user can also mark the resource as unavailable and delete unavailabilities.
+It’s possible to indicate that a resource or location is unavailable during certain periods via the event calendar, the Teamplanner or the resource inspector.
+Unavailabilities don’t have separate permissions in Yesplan, but they follow the permissions of that resource.
+In other words, if a user can book a certain resource, then this user can also mark the resource as unavailable and delete unavailabilities.

-A user can mark a location as unavailable (‘lock the location’), for a certain day or period, in the event calendar if the user has permission to book in that location.
+A user can mark a location as unavailable in the event calendar for a certain day or period, if the user has permission to book in that location.

 Granting Permissions to Different Users§

-Permissions can be granted to different users and user groups.
+You can grant permissions to different users or user groups.
 We will run through the capabilities from most general to most specific:

-Permissions for a certain user group: it is possible to grant permissions to a certain user group.
-These permissions are applicable for all users that are part of the user group.
-If a user is added to the group, this user will have the same permissions.
-If a user is deleted from the group, the permissions are no longer applicable for this user.
+- Permissions for a certain user group: It is possible to grant permissions to a certain user group.
+These permissions are applicable to all users that are member of the user group.
+If you add a user to the group, this user will receive the same permissions.
+If you remove a user from the group, the permissions are no longer applicable to this user.

-Permissions for a certain user: it is possible to grant permissions to a certain user.
-In the image above, a row of permissions can be added for the user ‘Administrator’.
+- Permissions for a certain user: It’s possible to grant permissions to a specific user.

 In addition to these explicit users or groups of users, Yesplan also supports dynamic permissions.
 These are useful because you don’t have to name or repeat all users or user groups within Yesplan on each of the templates.
-We recommend that you only use these options in cases where a complex implementation of permissions is necessary since they make it harder for an administrator to discover precisely which permissions are applicable.
+However, we recommend that you only use these options in cases where a complex implementation of permissions is necessary, since they make it harder for an administrator to discover precisely which permissions are applicable.

-Owner: these permissions are applicable for the owner of an element.
+Owner: These permissions are applicable to the owner of an element.